 porcelain, acrylic paint, dimensions variable

-Clash! takes the form of an installation that reminds piles of stones usually found on streets or construction sites.
-Referencing stones that are often used by street demonstrators with the intention to harm, the stones' potential role as impromptu weapons is here transformed by the use of material to create them.
-Fabricated over many days in porcelain, and hand-painted with acrylic paint to resemble the appearance of real stones, these objects are in fact very light and thin, eggshell-like and hollow inside, becoming precious and vulnerable objects that are uncanny and prop-like.
-Able to be touched by visitors in the gallery, the stones are open to potential damage or even destruction over the duration of the exhibition - a potential change in the state of their existence that reflects the dialectics these stones embrace.
+Clash! takes the form of an installation that looks like one of those piles of paving stones usually found on construction sites and streets.
+Referencing cobblestones that are often used by street protesters with the intention of combat, the stones' potential role as impromptu weapons is here transformed by the use of material they are made of.
+Manufactured over a long time in cold casting porcelain, and hand-painted with acrylic paint to produce a veristic appearance of real stones, these objects are in fact very light and thin, eggshell-like and hollow inside.
+Through the meticulous process of artisanal production, these hand-made "stones" become precious and vulnerable objects that are uncanny and prop-like.
+Yet, instead of creating mere objects for retinal journey and a visual trap, we intended to zoom in on their corporeity, to direct the attention back to the "flesh of the world", to induce a tactual scrutiny and a sense of materiality and empathy.
+Visitors in the gallery are allowed to touch them, hence the "stones" are open to closer examination, to a palpable second look, in order to impart their texture, weight, temperature - their "skin" and their nature.